Welcome to the Hockey Conditioning Training guide. This is the complete formula you need to take your hockey conditioning to an elite level.

 How often should I do it?

-Attitude shifts need to happen here for sure, and the reason why athletes normally have a poor attitude towards stretching is because I think they:
+Attitude shifts need to happen here for sure, and the reason why athletes normally have a poor attitude towards stretching is that I think they:

 - Don’t realize the degree of impact this will have on their performance